martinescardo/HoTTEST-Summer-School/Agda/Cubical/Lecture7-notes.lagda.md

 The equality type `_≡_` is not inductively defined in Cubical Agda, instead it's a builtin primitive notion defined using the interval.
-An element of x ≡ y consists of a function p : I → A such that p i0 is definitionally x and p i1 is definitionally y.
-The check that the endpoints are correct when we provide a p : I → A is automatically performed by Agda during typechecking, so introducing an element of x ≡ y is done just like how we introduce elements of I → A but Agda will check the side conditions.
+An element of `x ≡ y` consists of a function `p : I → A` such that `p i0` is definitionally `x` and `p i1` is definitionally `y`.
+The check that the endpoints are correct when we provide a `p : I → A` is automatically performed by Agda during typechecking, so introducing an element of `x ≡ y` is done just like how we introduce elements of `I → A` but Agda will check the side conditions.

 We can hence write paths using λ-abstraction: